angegar/angegar.github.io/slidedecks/cdk/README.md

 ## Pros

 - CDK solved a huge variety of problems
 - The imperative approach allows a huge flexibility in interconnecting systems.

 ## Cons

 - Good software architecture skills are required to keep the code maintainable.
-- Code is not fully mutualized across environments
+- Code is not fully mutualised across environments
 - Easy to fall in a monolith approach
 - Do not enforce the separation of concerns